rclone/rclone/docs/content/commands/rclone_bisync.md

 ```
       --check-first                                 Do all the checks before starting transfers
-  -c, --checksum                                    Skip based on checksum (if available) & size, not mod-time & size
+  -c, --checksum                                    Check for changes with size & checksum (if available, or fallback to size only).
       --compare-dest stringArray                    Include additional comma separated server-side paths during comparison
       --copy-dest stringArray                       Implies --compare-dest but also copies files from paths into destination
       --cutoff-mode string                          Mode to stop transfers when reaching the max transfer limit HARD|SOFT|CAUTIOUS (default "HARD")